• Skip to main content

 • Preheat the oven to 200°C / 390°F / gas mark 6.

 • Halve the squashes, scoop out the seeds, then peel (I use a potato peeler), and chop into chunks.
-Divide between two large baking trays, drizzle with oil, scatter with salt, pepper and 1 tsp garlic per tray, then toss together until all the pieces are evenly coated, and roast in the oven for 35 minutes until soft.
+Divide between two large baking trays, drizzle with oil, scatter with salt, pepper and 1 teaspoon garlic per tray, then toss together until all the pieces are evenly coated, and roast in the oven for 35 minutes until soft.

 • Meanwhile, halve the cherry tomatoes, place on a third baking tray or roasting tin, drizzle with a little oil and scatter with salt and pepper, and roast for 20 minutes until soft.
 (If like me you don't have space in your oven for a third tray, you can roast these once the squash is ready).